-The Company is focused on the business of mineral and resource exploration and development in Argentina through MSA, the Company's 99.02% controlled indirect subsidiary.
+The Company is focused on the business of mineral and resource exploration and development in Argentina through MSA, the Company's 99.05% controlled indirect subsidiary.

 The Company's principal exploration project is the Chita Valley project consisting of three core contiguous properties, namely, Chita, Brechas Vacas and Minas de Pinto mineral concessions (8,350 ha), and four additional claims adjacent to such properties, in total the company controls an area of 17,400 hectares or 174 square kilometers.
+Please see more details in Chita Valley Project - Mining Rights" found later in this MD&A.